kutukvpavel/drifts-helper/README.md

 # drifts-helper
-A small helper for integration of multiple spectra regions among TR-DRIFTS spectra series
+A small helper for integration of multiple spectra regions in TR-DRIFTS spectra series

 This app expects TR-DRIFTS data in multiple `*.csv` files in a directory.
 Files are sorted by name (descending) prior to processing.